SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 <div style="text-align: center;">

 # Configure Redis using a ConfigMap
-In this guide, you’ll learn to set up and configure a Redis instance within a Kubernetes environment using ConfigMaps.
+It's time to set up and configure a Redis instance within a Kubernetes environment using ConfigMaps!
 With ConfigMaps, you can manage dynamic, environment-specific settings, enhancing flexibility and control over your Redis configurations in Kubernetes.

 ![Diagram showing the relationship between Kubernetes Node, Redis Pod, and ConfigMap](/content/en/docs/images/RedisCMChart.png)